 I wasn’t cleared from the Doctor until right before training camp, but mentally it was tough.
 It’s all about your mindset, but it was tough to leave my baby at home.
 I had a great support system with my husband and family.
 I’ve been with my husband for 13 years, married for 3.
-He was able to stay at home and work from home, whilst I was at training camp.
+He was able to stay at home and work from home while I was at training camp.
 My Mom and Sisters also helped, but it was tough!

-I got through it mentally by focussing on where my feet were…to remind myself ‘OK, my feet are at training camp, so I need to make sure that I get these athletes better and stronger and help out the Rams any way I can.’
+I got through it mentally by focusing on where my feet were…to remind myself ‘OK, my feet are at training camp, so I need to make sure that I get these athletes better and stronger and help out the Rams any way I can.’
 And then, when my feet were at home, I could focus more on being at home.

 I was of course thinking about my son whilst I was at training camp, but my husband had an awesome idea of helping to alleviate the worry.
 He got me an Apple Watch so he would text me updates like ‘he’s sleeping right now’, or ‘he’s eating right now’.
 I could be running around coaching and simply look at my watch which would then stop me worrying.